wmcbrine/tivoremote/README.txt

 -c, --nocolor    Don't use color to highlight any buttons.

+-t, --force-tk   Use the Tkinter GUI even if GTK is available.

+-2, --force-gtk2 Use the GTK 2 (PyGTK) GUI even if GTK 3 is available.

+-o, --old-tk     Use the pre-ttk Tkinter code even if ttk is available.

 <address>        Any other command-line option is treated as the IP
                  address (name or numeric) of the TiVo to connect to.
                  Connection is automatic on startup, and disconnection